 By no means is every child with COVID-19 likely to experience this inflammatory complication.
 Children continue to do incredibly well with SARS-CoV-2 as mentioned in our previous article on COVID-19 and pediatric outcomes.

 However, given the increasing incidence of PIMS, it does change the paradigm of kids being totally protected, and will likely affect guidelines of children going back to school, camp, and other group recreational activities.

 During this time, it is even more crucial for parents to stay in close contact with their personal healthcare providers and their child’s pediatrician should symptoms of COVID-19 or PIMS arise.

-At Parsley Health, we are actively staying in touch with our members—both children and adults—while supporting them in navigating the onset of any symptoms.
+At Parsley Health, we are actively staying in touch with our members while supporting them in navigating the onset of any symptoms.
 Our care team is here to support our members through messaging seven days per week and online visits as needed.
 We are committed to helping guide our members and broader community through our continued understanding of COVID-19 especially as this disease and its implications continue to evolve.